ImadDabbura/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Imad Dabbura is a Data Scientist at Baylor Scott and White Health.
+Imad Dabbura is a Senior Data Scientist at HMS.
 He has many years of experience in predictive analytics where he worked in a variety of industries such as **Consumer Goods, Real Estate, Marketing, and Healthcare**.

 Among other things, Imad is interested in Artificial Intelligence and Machine Learning.
 He writes articles related to machine learning and AI on [*Medium*](https://medium.com/@ImadPhd) and contributes to open source such as publishing his educational notebooks on [github](https://github.com/ImadDabbura).